-Doulas support women and their families during pregnancy, childbirth and early parenthood.
+Doulas support birthing people and their families during pregnancy, childbirth and early parenthood.
 This support is practical and emotional but non-medical in nature, even though we often find ourselves working in medical settings.

 Why I chose to be a Doula

-I know that pregnancy and childbirth is a huge event in a woman’s life and is something that you remember forever.
+I know that pregnancy and childbirth is a huge event in anyones life and it is something that you remember forever.
 I therefore believe that it’s important to be able to have a positive experience and that having a doula present can help to keep it special.

-My aim as a doula is to empower you to make informed decisions and choices about your labour and the delivery of your baby.
+My aim as a doula is to ensure that you feel sufficiently empowered to make informed decisions and choices about your own labour and the delivery of your baby.
 I achieve this by providing continual support, reassurance and all the information needed during the last weeks of your pregnancy and throughout your labour, helping you to feel in control and at ease.

 I don’t give medical advice or make decisions for you, instead I provide you with continuity of care and ensure that you have all the information you need in order to make informed decisions and choices during your pregnancy, labour and early parenting.